m-ke/3dio-website/src/docs/api/1/lightmap-baking.md

 ## bake, bakeLoRes

+Bake a preview

 | Parameter | Type | Required? | Default | Description |
 | --- | --- | --- | --- | --- |
 | `storageId` | String | Yes | | The storageId of the model to be baked. |
 | `options` | Object | No | | |
 | `options.sunDirection`  | Array(Float) | No | [ 0.75, -0.48, -0.46 ] | What direction the sun is coming from. |

+**Sun Direction**
+[coming soon] Determine the position of the sun.

 ### Example

+The following snippet sends a bake API request with storageID from a scene.
+The resulting url of the transformed model gets logged upon task completion:

 ```javascript
   var storageId = '535e624259ee6b0200000484/bake/2017-10-20_15-22-15_lKCBcz/lighting.gz.data3d.buffer'